Mike Tyson vs. Donovan Ruddock II: Main event

+Aftermath

-After months of tough negotiations between Tyson's and Evander Holyfield's respective camps, which included both men's promoters attempting to get a fight with George Foreman instead, a deal was reached that would see Holyfield and Tyson face each other for the Undisputed Heavyweight Championship on November 8, 1991 at Caesars Palace.
+After months of tough negotiations between Tyson's and Evander Holyfield's respective camps, which included both men's promoters attempting to get a fight with George Foreman instead, a deal was reached that would see Holyfield and Tyson face each other for the Undisputed Heavyweight Championship on 8 November 1991, at Caesars Palace.
 However, Tyson suffered an injury during training camp and the fight was postponed.

 Shortly after the agreement was struck for the Holyfield fight, Tyson was in Indianapolis for the Miss Black America pageant.
-There he met Desiree Washington, Miss Black Rhode Island; Washington would later accuse Tyson of raping her and he was arrested on that charge several weeks later.
+There he met Desiree Washington, Miss Black Rhode Island; Washington later accused Tyson of raping her and he was arrested on that charge several weeks later.
 The case was tried beginning in January 1992 and Tyson was convicted on four counts of rape; he was sentenced to a maximum of ten years, four of which were suspended, in state prison and thus his boxing career was placed on an indefinite hiatus.

-Meanwhile, Ruddock would bounce back from his two losses to Tyson with knockout victories over Greg Page and Phil Jackson.
-This would set up a match with Lennox Lewis for the right to face the winner of the Evander Holyfield–Riddick Bowe fight for the Undisputed Heavyweight Championship.
-Ruddock would end up being knocked out by Lewis in the 2nd round, costing him a chance at the title and effectively ending his status as one of boxing's premier heavyweights.
+Meanwhile, Ruddock bounced back from his two losses to Tyson with knockout victories over Greg Page and Phil Jackson.
+This set up a match with Lennox Lewis for the right to face the winner of the Evander Holyfield–Riddick Bowe fight for the Undisputed Heavyweight Championship.
+Ruddock was knocked out by Lewis in the 2nd round, costing him a chance at the title and effectively ending his status as one of boxing's premier heavyweights.